 Is a home security system worth it?

 The short answer is yes.
 Burglars don’t want to attract attention, so even a DIY security system can scare them off if it sets off a loud audible alarm.
-According to one study by the University of North Carolina-Charlotte, if they discover an alarm system.
+According to one study by the University of North Carolina-Charlotte, half of all burglars will leave immediately if they discover an alarm system.
 And of the remaining half, only 20 percent will attempt to disable the system if it goes off.
 Of course, no security system is foolproof, but chances are good that it’ll scare most criminals away.

-Owning a home security system can also on your homeowners insurance.
+Owning a home security system can also save you up to 20 percent on your homeowners insurance.
 Insurers know that homes with security systems are less likely to be burglarized than those without them, and less risk to them means a lower premium for you.

 How much security is enough?